donnatchris/miniRT-42/README.md

 - dclst/ directory with functions and header for using doubly circular linked list
 - include/ directory for headers
 - libft/ directory with the libft (+ get_next_line and ft_printf)
+- scenes/ directory with scenes to be used as argument for the program
+	- invalid_scenes/ directory with invalid scene files
+	- valid_scenes/ directory with valid scene files
 - src/ directory containing the main files of the project
 - utils/ directory for secondary files
 Makefile (with rules: make bonus clean fclean re)